eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 <a name="epoll"></a>
 ### Using Native Transport on Linux/MacOS

 Using `epoll()` on Linux/MacOS may provide better performance for applications which have a high I/O throughput.
 Especially when the application supports an asynchronous I/O model.
 This is true for most Hono components and applications using Hono.

 The *Netty* framework supports using `epoll()` on Linux/MacOS x86_64 based systems.

-In order to use *epoll*, the `HONO_VERTX_PREFERNATIVE` environment variable needs to be set to `true` on startup.
+Hono's components support native transport by default.
+For the (deprecated) Spring Boot based variant of the components, support for native transport needs to be enabled explicitly by means of setting the *HONO_VERTX_PREFERNATIVE* environment variable to `true`.

 ## Protocol Adapter Options